ivillamil/Reac-Redux-Demo/README.md

 ### Electron
 Run this after running the server above with the following command.

 _Note: You will have to open different terminal windows in order to have both process running_

     npm start

+> This repo is a work in progress so... stay tuned :D